neurohackweek/image-processing/_episodes/04-registration.md

 ---
-title: "Filtering"
+title: "Registration"
 teaching: 15
 exercises: 0

 questions:
-- "What are image filtering operations, and how/when should we use them?"
+- "How do we register images of brains?"

 objectives:
-- "Use scikit-image filter functions"
+- "Understand what the SyN algorithm does to images"

 keypoints:
-- "Filtering operations are convolutions with a filter function"
+- "The SyN algorithm is a powerful algorithm for calculating diffeomorphic transformations between images"
-- "Filtering is a useful first step in many image processing pipelines"
+- "It's particularly useful for registering images of brains"
 ---

 Another operation that we often want to do with neuroimages is registration.